benyangtang/opennex_sample1/README.md

 - This Docker image is for easily publishing your algorithms in Python online, making them callable through REST api.
 - The Docker image has the following packages and their dependencies installed:
   - python=2.7
   - numpy
   - cartopy
   - xarray
   - matplotlib
   - netCDF4
   - scipy
   - pyferret
- -
+  - flask
 # Your own code
 - The files of your own code are stored in a directory outside of the Docker image, and and the directory is mounted when the Docker container is launched.
 - So this Docker image can be used for any code as long as the following simple rules are observed: